Asnath Molekwa

-Mathedi Asnath Molekwa (born 15 February 1967) is a South African politician who is a Member of the National Assembly of South Africa from the North West, serving since 2019.
+Mathedi Asnath Molekwa (born 15 February 1967) is a South African politician who was a Member of the National Assembly of South Africa from the North West, serving from 2019 until 2024.
 Molekwa is the former speaker of the Bojanala Platinum District Municipality in the North West Province.
 She is a member of the African National Congress.

 Early life and education

 Molekwa was born on 15 February 1967 in Mphebatho (Wynanskraal).
 She attended Tlhaloganyo Primary School and Maubane Middle School before matriculating from Nchaupe High School.
 She studied Local Government Management and Administration at the University of South Africa as well as Project Planning and Management.
 She is currently studying for a Bachelor of Arts degree in Public Administration.